RachReddy/AWS-Projects/SecureS3Web: S3 Hosting with CloudFront OAI & HTTPS/documentation.md

  7. SSL/TLS via ACM:

      + AWS Certificate Manager (ACM) is integrated with CloudFront to provide SSL/TLS certificates, enabling secure HTTPS connections.
+     + An SSL/TLS certificate is a digital certificate that enables secure, encrypted communication between a web server and a client (browser).
+     + SSL (Secure Sockets Layer) and TLS (Transport Layer Security) are cryptographic protocols that secure data transmission.
+     + Encrypts data to prevent interception by attackers (man-in-the-middle attacks).
+     + HTTPS (HyperText Transfer Protocol Secure) uses SSL/TLS to secure websites.

 ---------------------------------------------------------------------------------------------------------------------------------------------
  SUMMARY: